-Founded around almost a decade ago, X-Vape has a track record of releasing good quality vaporizers at a decent price.
+Founded around almost a decade ago, Xmax has a track record of releasing good quality vaporizers at a decent price.
 The original Starry has been released years ago and has been known as one of the best herb vapes under $100.
 This third iteration (V3) adds haptic feedback, improves vapor production, and upgraded magnetic zirconia mouthpiece.

 Kit & Accessories: